AlynxZhou/reframe/README.md

 **You need to keep the same multi-monitors layout for display manager and user session to make remote login work correctly!**

-Then enable the ReFrame systemd socket so it will run the privileged process on demand.
+Then start the ReFrame systemd socket so it will run the privileged process on demand.

 ```
-# systemctl enable reframe@DP-1.socket
+# systemctl start reframe@DP-1.socket
 ```

 Then start the ReFrame Server systemd service so it will listen to VNC clients.